 The Aquamation process is performed after any viewing or visitation services the family wishes to have.
 When it’s time for the process, the individual body is respectfully placed in a stainless steel vessel.
 Alkali is added to the process based on individual characteristics (weight, sex, embalming status), and the vessel fills with water.
 The solution of 95% water and 5% alkali is heated to 200-300°F, and gently circulated for the entire length of the process.

-Yes, the ash remains are 100% safe to handle, pathogen and disease free.
+Yes, the remains are 100% safe to handle, pathogen and disease free.
 Alkaline hydrolysis is a proven sterilization process.

-Absolutely anything that can be done with flame cremation ashes.
 Some families bury the urn in a cemetery, or permanently inter the urn in a columbarium.
 There are numerous memorial products that can be made with the remains – hand blown glass memorials, ceramic art pieces, man-made diamonds, memorial plantings for your garden, and many more.
 Many families choose to scatter some or all of the remains in a special place.

 Please check local regulations to make sure the scattering location is okay prior to scattering, and speak with us about the best way to scatter the remains so your experience can be as meaningful as possible.
 Funeral professionals have great tips for making the scattering experience go as expected.
 Some special care must be taken when spreading the remains in wind or water, as the remains are quite fine.